Stardox/PR2PS/README.md

 ## PR2PS.ClientBuilder

 This is just a simple WinForms application which is used for 'generating' game client so that you can connect to specified web server.
 This application basically takes a modified Platform Racing 2 client *swf* file along with standalone Flash Projector executable, places it in specified folder and creates *bat* file which will launch the client with specified parameters.

+## PR2PS.DataAccess

+This acts as data access layer with simple business layer on top of it consumed by PR2PS.Web.
+Entity Framework (code first approach) is used as ORM, while SQLite is used as database engine for easier portability.

+## PR2PS.Common

+This libary contains constants, extensions, helper methods and other common constructs.
+This library is consumend by multiple PR2PS assemblies.

 # Features